-Will doctors still try to save me if I’m an organ donor?
+Will doctors try as hard to save me if I’m an organ donor?

 LifeSource is honored to fulfill the decision of people in our community to save lives through tissue and organ donation.
 Families like The Yangs found healing knowing their son saved lives and helped others.